may-wang/test/README.md

 But it will not be long
 Ere the Germans will find,
 That cholera loves
-A trip on the rind.”
+A trip on the rind._
+             *The Macon Telegraph (1884) ‘Carried the Cholera’, The Milwaukee Daily Sentinel, Aug.
+19, p.
+4*

 ## Subtitle